TimWildey/CBayes-MLMF/pycharm/cbayes-mfmc/README.md

 Plotting functionality.

 ## models/
-Includes some model problems to generate samples from:
+Includes some model problems to generate/load samples from:
 * elliptic_pde.py: a single-phase incompressible flow model
 * lambda_p.py: a polynomial model
+* linear_elasticity.py: a linear (crystal) elasticity model

 ## output/
 Figures are stored in here as well as console output.